 Disclosures, Limits, and Restrictions:

-Any student who has been suspended or dismissed from, and not formally readmitted to, any school within Georgetown may not register without the written permission of his/her former dean.
+Any student who has been suspended or dismissed from, and not formally readmitted to, any school within Georgetown may not register without the written permission of their former dean.

 Georgetown University does not participate in cross registration with Montgomery College, National Defense University, National Intelligence University, Northern Virginia Community College, Prince George’s Community College, or Uniformed Services University of the Health Sciences.